tylercroberts/rGenius/README.md

 A detailed overview on how to contribute can be found in the [**contributing guide.**](https://github.com/tylercroberts/rGenius/blob/master/CONTRIBUTING.md)

-If you are simply looking to start working with the rGenius, navigate to the [GitHub “issues” tab](https://github.com/tylercroberts/rGenius/issues) and start looking through interesting issues.
+If you are simply looking to start working with the rGenius, navigate to the [GitHub “issues” tab](https://github.com/tylercroberts/rGenius/issues) and start looking through any issues.

 Or maybe through using rGenius you have an idea of your own or are looking for something in the documentation and thinking ‘this can be improved’...you can do something about it!